Insights

 “Z” is the annual CII reduction factor compared to the 2019 baseline, applied uniformly to all vessels regardless of type and size.
 The finally confirmed reduction rates for the period from 2023 to 2030 at the MEPC 83rd session are as follows:

-Confirmed reduction rate compared to the 2019 baseline
+Confirmed and expected reduction rate compared to the 2019 baseline

 Determination of CII Ratings